 - Your downsizer contribution will not count towards your super contributions caps or be affected by the total superannuation balance test in the year you make it.

 - However, it will count towards your total super balance and transfer balance cap, currently set at $1.6 million.
-This cap applies when you move your super savings out of investment phase into the retirement phase.
+This cap applies when you move your super savings out of the investment phase into the retirement phase.

 - You can only make downsizing contributions from the sale of one home (and you can't access it again for the sale of a second home).